 To enable USB debugging, you first must enable the 'Developer options' menu in Android (if you haven't already).
 Here are the complete steps:

-- Tap on 'build number' about 7 times until you see a message saying Developer options are activated
+- Tap on Build number about 7 times until you see a confirmation message

-- Hit back and you will see the Developer options menu appear at the bottom of the settings page
+- Tap the back button and you will see the Developer options menu appear at the bottom of the settings page

-- Tap on it and scroll down until you see USB debugging; press it and hit 'okay' to enable it
+- Tap on it and scroll down until you see USB debugging; press it and hit Ok to enable it

 If you have a device which is running Android 2.3 or earlier, here are the steps to follow: